Table of Contents

 }

-You can use the ARAssembly.FrameFilters property to access frame filter components.
-In a normally running session, there may be multiple components of any type in the ARAssembly.FrameFilters list.
+You can access frame filter components using the ARAssembly.FrameFilters property.
+In a normally functioning session, there may be multiple components of any type in the ARAssembly.FrameFilters list.

-For example, the following code shows how to obtain a MegaTrackerFrameFilter in the session and register corresponding events:
+For example, the following code demonstrates how to obtain a MegaTrackerFrameFilter from the session and register for its corresponding event:

 var megaTracker = session.Assembly.FrameFilters.Where(f => f is MegaTrackerFrameFilter).FirstOrDefault() as MegaTrackerFrameFilter;